KunalDhyani22/KunalDhyani22.github.io/README.md

 ### Achievements

-- Got AIR 225 in GATE Computer Science 2024 organised by IISc Bangalore in 3rd year of Engineering.
+- Achieved an All India Rank (AIR) of 225 in the GATE 2024 Computer Science exam (organized by IISc Bangalore) during my third year of undergraduate studies.
-- Solved 300+ DSA problems on [Leetcode](https://leetcode.com/u/Kunal_Dhyani/) and other platforms.
+- Solved 300+ DSA problems on [LeetCode](https://leetcode.com/u/Kunal_Dhyani/) and other platforms.